ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "I'm better in bed than my viewers." -Chess Simp, 2025

+"I want Sir Pentious to be a slithering tryhard in bed with me" -Gooseworx, 2018

 "You can do anything in art, as long as it works." -STAR Reading Test, 1996

 "Using either github or replit as a 12 year old violates the terms of service of either site.
 I strongly recommend you drop the topic." -Reinhardt-C, 2024